-The preparation of this report on campus crime statistics on an annual basis involves coordination between Campus Safety, the office of the Dean of Student Services, and local authorities including the Hancock County Sheriff's Office, the Maine State Police and the Marine Patrol.
-In addition, Campus Safety Authorities are required annually to confirm that all Clery-reportable crimes (described in the definitions section) reported to them have also been reported to Campus Safety or the Dean of Student Services.
+The preparation of this report on campus crime statistics on an annual basis involves coordination among campus safety, the office of Dean of Student Services, and the Hancock County Sheriff's Office.
+In addition, Campus Safety Authorities are required annually to confirm that all Clery-reportable crimes (described in the definitions section on page 42) reported to them have also been reported to Campus Safety or the Dean of Student Services.
 Statistics on crimes reported to the Hancock County Sheriff's Office which occurred on campus, at non-campus properties, and on public property adjacent to campus are included in this crime report.
-In addition to this annual report, Campus Safety maintains a daily crime log describing reported incidents.
-A copy of the daily log may be obtained at the Campus Safety Department.
+Maine Maritime Academy does not have any non-campus locations for student organizations that are officially recognized by the institution.